-I can’t believe I’m saying this but it’s that time of year when most people start planning their Christmas shopping.
+I cannot believe I am saying this but it’s that time of year when most people start planning their Christmas shopping.
 Over the next few weeks I will be providing lots of advice and tips in relation to Christmas shopping and your rights.
 Here’s the first few things you need to be aware of:

 - Christmas Turkey

-Those that pre-order a Christmas Turkey will no doubt be shortly placing their order.
+Those who pre-order a Christmas Turkey will no doubt be shortly placing their order.
 Every year I receive a handful of emails and letters asking me “my Christmas Turkey turned up ‘after’ Christmas, what can I do?” .
-With this in mind, its important that when you place your order your specifically tell them (in writing) that its for Christmas Day and tell them when you want it to be delivered.
+With this in mind, it is important that when you place your order you specifically tell them (in writing) that its for Christmas Day, and tell them when you want it to be delivered.
 You then need confirmation in writing that they can meet your deadlines.

 - Christmas presents

-When you buy goods online the law provides that you have 14 days, from the date of delivery to ‘change your mind’ and ask for a full refund.
-When you buy in-store the law is not so generous, so you have to look to see what the retailers returns policy says.
-The problem is that when you purchase presents the chances are that the 14 day period and any period specified in the retailers returns policy will have expired.
-You therefore need to ask the retailer what their policy is on returning Christmas presents, in case the recipient of your gift wants to return or exchange it.
+When you buy goods online the law provides that you have 14 days from the date of delivery to ‘change your mind’ and ask for a full refund.
+When you buy in-store, the law is not so generous and so you have to look to see what the retailer’s returns policy says.
+The problem is that when you purchase presents, the chances are that the 14 day period, and any period specified in the retailer’s returns policy, will have expired.
+You therefore need to ask the retailer what their policy is on returning Christmas presents just in case the recipient of your gift wishes to return or exchange it.

 As with the Christmas turkey, you should also specifically state that you need delivery prior to Christmas.
-When ordering online most retailers sites have a box headed something like ‘special or delivery instructions’, this is the place to tell them.
+When ordering online, most retailer’s sites have a box headed something like ‘special or delivery instructions’ and this is the place to notify them of your requirements.

 - Gift receipts